foxmask/django-th/docs/crontab.rst

     */15 * * * * . /home/trigger-happy/bin/publish

-The first line is used to recycle the data, that have not been published, for example, because of reaching a rate limit.
+The first line is used to recycle the data, that is unpublished, for example, because of reaching a rate limit.
-When this behavior occurs, the data stay in the cache, to be used at the next loop
+When this behavior occurs, the data stays in the cache, to be used at the next loop.

 content of the **recycle** command